mariehuynh/whiteeye/README.md

 This app works totally offline (except for a donation button to charity).
 There are no ads and it doesn't phone home.

-Disclaimer: We are engineers, not lawyers or doctors, and can not give you medical advice.
+Disclaimer: We are engineers, not lawyers or doctors, and can not give you any medical advice whatsoever.
 Please see a professional for a real diagnosis.
-If you sue us, we will be sad.
+This is still under development and may not be accurate so it is for your entertainment only.
+We're just trying to help, not make any money, so if you sue us, we will be sad and have to give you all of the $0 we were planning on making.
+If you or someone you know is a lawyer and wants to help us navigate the legal squishiness in exchange for our thanks, a loaf of homemade bread, and a cut of the nonexistent profits, please contact Marie(marie@mariehuynh.com).

 ## Who we are